Healthy Homes Assessment Lochain

 Lochain Moisture Ingress & Drainage

-The security of your rental home from moisture isn’t just about the inside; you have to make sure there is somewhere to allow surface, rain and underground water to flow and stop it from coming into the building.
-When it concerns damp and moisture it’s usually not apparent that it could become a major issue and cause damage to your investment and affecting the tenant’s well-being.
+The security of your rental home from moisture isn’t just about what’s inside the building It’s about having to make sure there is somewhere for rain, surface and underground water to flow, and stop it from coming into the building.
+When it is about damp and water, it is typically those concerns that you aren’t aware of that could be a huge problem that can cause damages to your investment and affecting your tenant’s well-being.

-In addition to an irrigation system to stop the ingress of moisture, if your property has an enclosed space between your flooring and soil, a ground-water barrier should be put in place if it’s reasonably practicable to install it.
+In addition to the drainage system that will prevent moisture ingress, if your rental is enclosed between floorboards and soil, a ground-water barrier must be put in place when it’s reasonably practicable to install it.

-An underground moisture barrier typically an insulating sheet of polythene laid over the ground, to block any moisture present in the ground from entering the home.
-It also assists in preventing from causing damage to the flooring insulation.
+Ground moisture barriers are typically an insulating sheet of polythene laid over the ground, in order to block any moisture present in the ground from accumulating into the home.
+It also helps in preventing water damage to the floor insulation.

 moisture ingress and drainage inspection